ByteWelder/ByteWelder.com/_posts/2017-05-13-testing-multithreaded-code.markdown

 <!--more-->

-In this post I will share with you a tool to make multi-threaded code more testable.
+In this post I will share with you a way to make multi-threaded code more testable.
 Let's first take a look at an implementation of a cache that can store named instances, including a `null` value... and let's for the (in)convenience forget about `ConcurrentHashMap`...

 ```java